Derekhanbaliq/Derekhanbaliq/README.md

 <!--🛠️ Some tools that I use:-->

-📌 Please check out my [website](https://derekhanbaliq.weebly.com/study.html) for more info.
+📌 Please check out my personal website [Derekhanbaliq](https://derekhanbaliq.weebly.com/study.html) for more info!